Important Phone Numbers

 If you have completed a course — including taking the final exam or submitting final projects — you are not eligible for a late withdrawal.
 If you are contesting a grade for a completed course, you should meet with the instructor.

 Please Note: Short-term and open-ended courses have their own deadlines (go to smc.edu/datesdeadlines for details).

-ALL fees for winter session courses you enroll in must be paid no later than the fee payment deadline of 7 p.m. on December 18, 2019.
+ALL fees for summer session courses you enroll in must be paid no later than the fee payment deadline of 7 p.m. on May 27, 2020, at 7 p.m.
 Failure to pay or arrange to postpone fees by this date will result in your classes being dropped.
 Please note: Domestic nonresident students and F1 students are not eligible to postpone their fees.

 If you do not drop a course by the refund deadline, you will be responsible for paying the fees — even if you did not go to class.

 See smc.edu/fees for the latest details.

 This is a state-mandated student enrollment fee of $46 per unit, and is subject to change without notice.

 SMC Student I.D.
 Card, Associated Students Activities, and Student Representation Fee

 This is an optional fee of $34.50 that includes the fee of $13, which funds the cost of the SMC Student I.D. card with picture; the Associated Student Activities fee of $19.50, which funds services (such as “Any Line, Any Time” rides on the Big Blue Bus) and activities for the entire Santa Monica College student body; and the Student Representation fee of $2, which helps fund student activities and representatives who may present ideas to local and state government bodies.